gulshanpr/FHE-Millionaires-Dilemma/README.md

 and for seeing the result/logs, `forge test --match-path src/test/MillionairesDilemma.t.sol -vvv`

-And for frontend i have used inco [nextjs-starter-repo](https://github.com/Inco-fhevm/nextjs-template.git), change the things a little with minor tweaks.
+And for frontend I have used inco [nextjs-starter-repo](https://github.com/Inco-fhevm/nextjs-template.git), changed the things a little with minor tweaks.
 I've used the wallet adaptor as it is.

-My main components exists in components [folder](./frontend/src/components/) and both the files the core of application
+My main components exist in components [folder](./frontend/src/components/) and both the files are the core of application